Judge: Canada right to invoke emergency act in truck protest

 Justice Paul Rouleau concludes most of the emergency measures were appropriate.
 He said he does not accept the testimony of protest organizers who described the demonstrations as lawful and peaceful.

-“Cabinet had reasonable grounds to believe that their existed a national emergency arising from threats to the security of Canada that necessitated the taking of special temporary measures,” Rouleau said.
+“The measures taken by the federal government were for the most part appropriate and effective and contributed to bringing a return to order without loss of life or serious injury to people or property,” Rouleau said.

-“The measures taken by the federal government were for the most part appropriate and effective and contributed to bringing a return to order without loss of life or serious injury to people or property.”
+Rouleau said Cabinet had reasonable grounds to believe that their existed a national emergency.

 The Public Emergency Commission examined the basis for the decision to declare the public order emergency, the circumstances that led to it and the the appropriateness and effectiveness of the measures.
 Trudeau, Cabinet ministers, protesters and others testified last fall.